- Undergraduate

 The Geisel School of Medicine at Dartmouth offers opportunities for highly qualified engineering sciences majors to apply for admission to Geisel through the Biomedical Engineering Early Assurance Program (BME EAP).
 A small number (generally two or three) of highly qualified Dartmouth biomedical engineering and engineering sciences students in their junior year (for AB candidates) or senior year (for BE candidates) who plan to attend medical school will be considered for admission to Geisel.

-Please be advised that BME EAP is a separate program from the Geisel Early Assurance program for Dartmouth juniors.
-Dartmouth students may only apply to ONE early assurance program.
+The BME EAP is a separate program from the Geisel Early Assurance program for Dartmouth juniors.
+Students may only apply to ONE early assurance program.
 Students majoring in biomedical engineering or engineering sciences are strongly advised to apply through Thayer via the BME EAP.

 Matriculation is contingent upon successful completion of engineering studies and continuing during their final undergraduate (senior or fifth) year to meet the criteria with respect to academic record, leadership, and research excellence by which all successful applicants to Geisel are selected.